Perfect-Web/nodejs-hello-world-docker/README.md

-This Docker Container a simple nodeJS hello-world example
+This Docker Container contains a simple nodeJS hello-world example

 how to run: